Introduction to AFS Licensing and Core Proofs

 Frequently Asked Questions

-Yes, your AFSL application can be refused if ASIC deems your financial resources to be insufficient.
-ASIC assesses whether applicants have sufficient financial resources to meet their obligations as an AFS licensee.
+Yes, your AFSL application can still be refused if ASIC deems your financial resources to be insufficient.
+Although the B5 proof is no longer submitted with the application, ASIC now requests and assesses relevant financial statements at the ‘requirements stage’ before deciding to approve your licence.